opensearch-project/documentation-website/_benchmark/commands/command-flags.md

 ## test-procedure

 Defines a test procedure to use.
-You can find a list of test procedures using `opensearch-benchmark list test-procedures`.
+You can find a list of test procedures by using `opensearch-benchmark list test-procedures`.

 ## test-execution-id

-Defines a unique ID for this test run.
+Defines a unique ID for the test run.

 ## include-tasks

 Defines a comma-separated list of test procedure tasks to run.
 By default, all tasks listed in a test procedure array are run.

-Tests are executed in the order they are defined in `test-procedure`, not in the order they are defined in the command.
+Tests are executed in the order they are defined in `test-procedure`---not in the order they are defined in the command.

-All task filters are case sensitive
+All task filters are case sensitive.

 ## exclude-tasks